rodriguesxxx/LinkedList-lib/README.md

-# LinkedList-lib
+# Linked List C++
-A C++ library that provides an efficient and flexible implementation of linked lists.
-This library is designed to provide a robust and easy-to-use solution for manipulating linked lists in the C++ language.
+This library provides a robust solution for dynamic data structures.
+It includes comprehensive functionality for common operations such as insertion, removal, and traversing elements in the list.
+This solution is ideal for developers looking for a dynamic and scalable data structure in their C++ projects.